Kidderminster Harriers F.C.: History

+Chart of yearly table positions since joining the Alliance Premier League in 1983-84.

 Olympic and Kidderminster F.C.

 Playing games at Chester Road (the current cricket ground) Harriers' first game was 18 September 1886, away to Wilden, winning 2–1.
 The town saw a rival team start up as Kidderminster Olympic in 1887, rapidly becoming one of the best sides in the area.
 In 1887–88 the club started playing its matches at Aggborough.

 Both Olympic and Harriers were founder members of the Birmingham and District League in 1889, Olympic won the league in 1890, with Harriers runners-up.
-Both sides regularly attracted crowds of 2–4,000, with the local derbies seeing over 7,000 attending.
+Both sides regularly attracted crowds of 2,000–4,000 with the local derbies seeing over 7,000 attending.
 Owing to their success soon after both Olympic and Harriers were subject to allegations of 'professionalism' and illegal payments to players, although the League Committee let off both clubs with a warning about future conduct.

-In 1890 the two clubs amalgamated as Kidderminster F.C. on a full professional basis, the new club being admitted to the Midland League which had been formed in 1889.
+In 1890, the two clubs amalgamated as Kidderminster F.C. on a full professional basis, the new club being admitted to the Midland League which had been formed in 1889.
 The club became the first from the town to enter the FA Cup and after winning 4 qualifying-round games, reached the first round proper (last 32).
 They lost 3–1 away to Darwen but protested the result because of the poor state of the pitch.
 Their protest was upheld and the tie was replayed a week later, again at Darwen, where Darwen won 13–0.
 However the club found things difficult financially as a fully professional club, and, with debts of £369, resigned from the league and was wound up in March 1891.